mhirmand/ImageRecognitionMNIST/README.md

 5. **Fully Connected Layer**: Maps extracted features to the output classes (digits 0-9).
 6. **Sigmoid Activation**: Produces probabilities for each class.

-The default architecture is with 5 layers: ConvLayer -> ReLULayer -> MaxPoolLayer -> FCLayer -> SigmoidLayer
+The default architecture is constructed as `ConvLayer -> ReLULayer -> MaxPoolLayer -> FCLayer -> SigmoidLayer` with

 - `ConvLayer` (1 input channel, 16 output channels, 3x3 kernel, stride 1)
 - `ReLULayer`